Artist Statement

 Behind Natalie’s Work

-"My aim for these pieces is to evoke an emotional response through the simplistic and delicate portrait of a woman, juxtaposed against a highly textured background".
+“My aim for these pieces is to evoke an emotional response through the simplicity and delicacy of the female form, juxtaposed against a richly textured background.”